 The client deposits the agreed funds onto the escrow account of the freelance platform.
 The money is only released to the freelancer after completing certain milestones.
 Not only does it show your seriousness and commitment to paying the freelancer, it also protects you in case they do not deliver.

-On Fiverr, the buyer is charged immediately but the seller does not receive payment unless they deliver what was agreed and the buyer accepts it.
+On Fiverr, the buyer is charged immediately (Fiverr charges) but the seller does not receive payment unless they deliver what was agreed and the buyer accepts it.

 Due to hourly billing, Upwork has a billing tool called a work diary which visually records the activity of a freelancer.
 This tool takes snapshots every ten minutes of work-in-progress in hourly rows when they are on the clock.
 Clients are able to see the work being done and how many hours they took so that they aren’t cheated.
 This is a billing tool and clients cannot use it to delete, edit or communicate expectations for the project.